 - Homes for sale in College Hill

 As home to many college students, residents in College Hill enjoy many great local restaurants such as East Side Pockets, Flatbread Company, Hemenway’s, as well as Harry’s Bar & Burger.
-Some of the top places to visit in College Hill are Memorial Park, the Roger Williams National Memorial, and Prospect Terrace.
+With this, it’s not only one of the most educated but also becoming one of the more exciting locales in the Providence area.

 7. Hope – Comfortable Community in Providence, RI